 Coastal Counties Workforce Board serves as a strategic leader and convener of local workforce development system stakeholders for the purpose of providing strategic and operational oversight and collaboration to develop a comprehensive and high-quality workforce development system in the local area and planning region.
-The Coastal Counties Workforce Board assists in achievement of the State's strategic and operational vision and goals as outlined in the State Unified Plan and works to improve the quality of services, customer satisfaction, and effectiveness of the services provided.
+The Coastal Counties Workforce Board assists in the achievement of the State's strategic and operational vision and goals as outlined in the State Unified Plan and works to improve the quality of services, customer satisfaction, and effectiveness of the services provided.
 Coastal Counties Workforce, Inc. (CCWI) continuously monitors performance and uses performance data to inform local strategic planning, continuous improvement, and to oversee the WIOA Title IB programs.
+CCWI then reports on performance quarterly at Coastal Counties Workforce Board (CCWB) meetings so that performance may be shared with the public and any performance-based interventions may be discussed, if necessary.
+CCWI also dedicates one CCWB meeting a year to present performance outcomes.
+All attendees receive a PowerPoint presentation of the performance outcomes for the year.